GlebBatykov/minerva/README.md

 - `values` - values embedded in the assembly.
 You can access them using [configuration manager](#configuration-manager);
 - `logging` - logging configuration.
 You can read more about it [here](#configuration-logging).

-Also, `appsetting.json' can contain general settings for all types of project builds.:
+Also, `appsetting.json` can contain general settings for all types of project builds:

 - `values` - values embedded in the assembly.
 You can access them using [configuration manager](#configuration-manager);
 - `assets` - by specifying assets, you can embed arbitrary files into the project assembly.
 The path to them is set relative to the project folder.